 Recruitment feedback examples

-It’s clear that a candidate experience survey is needed to get crucial information on what you can be doing to improve the candidate experience, and also what you’re already doing great.
+A candidate experience survey is needed to get crucial information on what you can improve the candidate experience and what you’re already doing great.

 But how to get started?

 We’ve covered below a list of questions and survey formats that you could consider for your survey.

 This is a fast-form feedback style.
 Good for encouraging candidates to give their opinions efficiently and conveniently.